Calvin-Kuo/calvinkuo/src/data/about.md

 - At 19, I got my first paying job as an Orientation Leader.
 That first paycheck was better than any fruity-sticker my teachers rewarded me in elementary school.

-- At 20, I learned about resiliency when faced with rejection.
-I applied to a few jobs that I really wanted, interviewed to the last round, but got rejected at the end.
-I learned to reflect, revise, and retry with my head held high.
+- At 20, I learned about resiliency when faced with rejection and learned to reflect, revise, and retry with my head held high.
+I interned as a software engineer abroad in China where I realized that my Chinese had plenty of room for improvement.

+- At 21, I was selected to be a Computer Science instructor and taught my first university course.
+I also completed an internship with AT&T's Technology Development Program and got to work with Augmented Reality (AR) and Virtual Reality (VR) for the first time.

+- At 22, I graduated from Rutgers with a Bachelor of Science in Computer Science.
+I joined AT&T's Technology Development Program in technical project and product management.

-- At 22, I took my first graduate course.
+- At 23, while working full-time, I began pursuing my Masters degree and took my first graduate course.

 - At 24, I filed my first patent with the U.S. Patent Office.

+- At 25, I am starting my market analaysis business.

-Ask me in person for other stories that I'm afraid to share with the internet.
+Ask me in person for other stories that I'm hesitant to share with the Internet.

 # I like...